House passes bill banning certain semi-automatic guns

 Jason Quimet, executive director of the NRA Institute for Legislative Action, said in a statement following the vote that “barely a month after” the Supreme Court expanded gun rights “gun control advocates in Congress are spearheading an assault upon the freedoms and civil liberties of law-abiding Americans.”

-He said the bill potentially bans more than 24 million firearms “in blatant opposition to the Supreme Court’s rulings” that have established gun ownership as an individual right and expanded on it.
+He said the bill potentially bans millions of firearms “in blatant opposition to the Supreme Court’s rulings” that have established gun ownership as an individual right and expanded on it.

-Among the semi-automatic weapons banned are those with a fixed magazine with the capacity to accept more than 10 rounds.
-The bill covers some 200-plus types of semi-automatic rifles, including AR-15s.
+Among the semi-automatic weapons banned would be some 200-plus types of semi-automatic rifles, including AR-15s, and pistols.
+The restrictions would not apply to many other models.

 Democrats had tried to link the weapons ban to a broader package of public safety measures that would have increased federal funding for law enforcement.
 It's something centrist Democrats in tough re-election campaigns wanted to shield them from political attacks by their Republican opponents they are soft on crime.